Healthdirect Free Australian health advice you can count on.

 • packaging

-What are the possible side effects of temazepam?
+What are the possible side effects or risks of temazepam?

 All medicines have benefits but also carry the risk of side effects.
-Temazepam helps most people with sleeping problems, but some people also experience side effects.
+Temazepam helps most people who take it for sleeping problems, but some people also experience side effects.

-Even though you take temazepam at night, you might still feel drowsy next day.
+Even if you take temazepam at night, you might still feel drowsy the next day.
+If you still feel the effects in the morning after taking temazepam, you should avoid driving or operating heavy machinery.

-In general, temazepam should be used only for short periods, up to 2 weeks, unless advised by your doctor.
-If used over a long period, you can become dependent on temazepam.
+You should only take temazepam for short periods of time, up to 2 weeks, or as advised by your doctor.
+If used over a long period, you can become dependent on temazepam and experience withdrawal symptoms when stopping.
+Do not take more temazepam than your doctor has prescribed.
+Do not share your medicines with anyone else.

-Check with your doctor for how long you can take temazepam.
-If you are thinking of stopping or lowering your dose, speak with your doctor.
+Ask your doctor how long you should take temazepam.
+If you are thinking of stopping or changing your dose, speak with your doctor.
 Suddenly stopping the medicine can cause side effects.

 Speak to your doctor if you:

-Temazepam and other sleeping pills can be useful in helping you fall asleep, but they do not address the cause of sleeping problems.
-For most people, it is better to develop healthy sleep habits, and stick to them, than to use medicine long term.
+Temazepam and other sleeping pills may help you fall asleep, but they do not address the cause of your sleeping problems.
+For most people, it is better to develop healthy sleep habits, and stick to them, than to use medicine in the long term.

 You can also visit healthdirect's list of medicines that contain temazepam to read the CMI for the brand of temazepam prescribed.